tzok/cli2rest-bio/README.md

 Currently, the following tools are available:

-- [Reduce](./reduce/): A tool for adding hydrogens to PDB files
+- [Reduce](./reduce/): A tool for adding hydrogens to RNA structures in PDB format
-- [MaxiT](./maxit/): A tool for PDB file format conversion and validation
+- [MaxiT](./maxit/): A tool for RNA structure format conversion and validation

 ## How It Works